 Job-Based Targeting

-Job targeting lets you reach the exact decision-makers and influencers relevant to your offering.
+Job targeting lets you reach the exact decision-makers and influencers relevant to your offering, which is critical whether you're working with a LinkedIn advertising company or managing campaigns in-house.

 Job Title